joelanman/nixon/README.md

 # Nixon

-A framework to step through a website saving screenshots
+A framework to step through a website saving screenshots, based on [Horseman](https://github.com/johntitus/node-horseman).

 ## You need